 To some, eating lasagna without the rich taste of oozing, melted cheese is a crime.
 But to others, the thought of including cheese in any meal is an all-out stomach war, especially for those like my husband who are lactose-intolerant and can't properly digest dairy products.

-This easy, cheeseless pasta dish has been a long-standing favorite in my household, and hopefully, it'll soon be a family-favorite for yours.
+This easy, cheeseless pasta dish has been a long-standing favorite in my household.
+Hopefully, it'll soon be a family-favorite for yours, too.

 - Salt, to taste